 A series of landmark and peer-reviewed studies by the IRC and some of the world’s leading epidemiologists conclude that an estimated 5.4 million people died from conflict-related causes in Congo since 1998.

 The Democratic Republic of the Congo has faced a lot of border insecurity and violence within.
 The massive influx of refugees after the Rwandan genocide.

 To the east, the Allied Democratic Forces-National Army for the Liberation of Uganda (ADF-NALU), Ugandan rebel movement, is in conflict with the Congolese government.
-This group is related to the Shabab Somali fundamentalist Islamic group linked to al-Qaida.
+This group is related to the Shabab Somali fundamentalist Islamic group linked to Al-Qaeda.

 For over 20 years, Somalia has been in the face of a civil war.
-There has been constant conflict between the Transitional Federal Government which is supported by the United Nations and several groups of Islamist rebels, some of which are close to al-Qaida.
+There has been constant conflict between the Transitional Federal Government which is supported by the United Nations and several groups of Islamist rebels, some of which are close to Al-Qaeda.

 The government of Sheikh Sharif Sheikh Ahmed seems to control part of the capital Mogadishu, which happens to be the scene of regular fighting between both sides to maintain control.

 With Somalia’s stability still foggy, over 20 percent of Somalis under the Office of the United Nations for Refugees (UNHCR) have fled the country controlled by fear.